TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

+_FEATURE_ scaling factor on x and y values to do unit conversions

 _FEATURE_ add metadata text to model plots a text box consisting of strings using a template, which is rendered using the info dictionary itself.